ovh/docs/pages/web/hosting/diagnostic-not-secured/guide.en-gb.md

 |On Edge:<br>"Your connection isn't private"|![notsecured_edge](images/notsecured_edge.png){.thumbnail}|
 |On Safari:<br>"This Connection is Not Private"|![notsecured_safari](images/notsecured_safari.png){.thumbnail}|

-**Find out how to resolve SSL-related error messages on your website.**
+**Find out how to solve SSL-related error messages on your website.**

 > [!warning]
 >